sambadmo/Mini-Bank-Account_Simulator/README.md

 # Mini Bank Account Simulator
-This is a simple Python project that simulates a basic bank account system.
+This is a simple (beginner-friendly) Python project that simulates a basic bank account system.
 The program allows users to:
 - Check account balance
 - Deposit money
 - Withdraw money